crespohector/welcome-to-mod-7/README.md

 ![Scorecard](https://user-images.githubusercontent.com/76798385/206231772-dc23dd10-72fa-4ea6-be20-66db7d9fcfe4.png)

-Ex.)
-Project: Airbnb
+**Ex.
+Project: Airbnb**
-Users (Auth): Create, Read
+- Users (Auth): Create, Read
-1.)
-Listings: Create, Read, Update, Destroy
+1. Listings: Create, Read, Update, Destroy
-2.)
-Bookings: Create, Read, Destroy (Not Editable)
+2. Bookings: Create, Read, Destroy (Not Editable)
-3.)
-Reviews: Create, Read, Update, Destroy
+3. Reviews: Create, Read, Update, Destroy
-4.)
-Ratings: Create, Read (Not Editable, Destroyed with Reviews) Bonus 1.)
-Search: Backend Fetch w/ Params (ideal), Frontend filtering.
+4. Ratings: Create, Read (Not Editable, Destroyed with Reviews)
+5. *Bonus* Search: Backend Fetch w/ Params (ideal), Frontend filtering.
-Bonus 2.)
-Google API: Integration
+6. *Bonus* Google API: Integration

 First feature has to be **full** CRUD. and the second feature can be **3/4** CRUD or full CRUD.
 In the example above, the bookings feature has create, read, and Delete.
 Ideally, update and delete performs the same action so this feature would be considered 3/4 CRUD.